Liverpool-linked Thiago wouldn't have a problem adapting to the Premier League, says Mertesacker | Goal.com

 Bayern will take on surprise package Lyon in Wednesday's semi-final and would face PSG in the final should they advance.

-Following an incredible 8-2 demolition of Barcelona in the quarter final, Mertesacker expects a different kind of match against the Ligue 1 upstarts.
+Following an incredible 8-2 demolition of Barcelona in the quarter-finals, Mertesacker expects a different kind of match against the Ligue 1 upstarts.

+"It's going to be a different game," Mertesacker said.
+"Bayern have to be a little more patient.